 limited undertakings expressly set forth in this LOI, the Parties hereto do not intend to be bound beyond the term of this LOI.

-This LOI sets forth TPS's and Enron's understanding with respect to the foregoing matters, as evidenced below by the signatures of the Parties.
+This LOI sets forth TPS's and ENA's understanding with respect to the foregoing matters, as evidenced below by the signatures of the Parties.

 Very truly yours,